TheVisher/Cure8/README.md

-# Cure8 - Smart Health Platform
+# Cure8 - Media Curation tool

 Cure8 is a modern web application for organizing and managing health resources efficiently.
 Built with a beautiful glassmorphism design and responsive CSS Grid layout.